Bee Cards

 May

-• Likes to nest high up in trees, bird boxes and house eaves.
+• Likes to nest high up in trees, in bird boxes and house eaves

-• Groups of males fly around the entrance to the nest.
+• Groups of males often seen flying around entrance to nest

 Bumblebee